-Ex-Safety Rodney Harrison Sees Some ‘Vulnerabilities’ In Patriots Defense
+NESN

-The Patriots defense has been impressive this season to say the least, but former New England safety Rodney Harrison isn’t all in on them just yet.
+The Patriots’ defense has been impressive this season to say the least, but former New England safety Rodney Harrison isn’t all in on them just yet.

 Harrison, now an NFL analyst for NBC Sports, discussed the defensive unit on an NBC Sports conference call ahead of the Patriots’ “Sunday Night Football” matchup with the Baltimore Ravens, and noted some vulnerabilities after eight games.